Skip to main content

 • Gray: draft

-Cmd+click (Mac) or Ctrl+click (Windows/Linux) the link to open the pull request in your browser.
-The status updates automatically every 60 seconds.
+The badge disappears once the pull request merges or closes.
+Cmd+click (macOS) or Ctrl+click (Windows/Linux) the link to open the pull request in your browser.
+How often Claude Code refreshes the status depends on your provider:

-PR status requires the gh CLI to be installed and authenticated (gh auth login).
+PR status for GitHub repositories requires the gh CLI to be installed and authenticated with gh auth login.

 See also